Purely Inseparable Galois theory I: The Fundamental Theorem: Partition Lie Algebroids

-Tangent fibres of formal moduli problems deforming morphisms under constraints are well-known to experts.
-We outline the main steps of the computation in the case $X:=\Def_{F/B/K}$ for the reader's convenience, and refer to \cite[Proposition 6.4.19]{nuiten2018lie} or \cite[Proposition 3.11]{porta2020non} for further details.
+{We will now show that the tangent fibre of the formal moduli problem $ X:=\Def_{F/B/K}$ is $L_{F/B}^\vee[1]$.} Tangent fibres of formal moduli problems deforming morphisms under constraints are well-known to experts.
+We outline the main steps of the computation for the reader's convenience, and refer to \cite[Proposition 6.4.19]{nuiten2018lie} or \cite[Proposition 3.11]{porta2020non} for further details.